Rio6/ScriptStuff/README.md

-# ScriptStuff
+# UselessStuff
-Put some working script inside
+Put everything else in this